Need to talk? Call 1800 882 436.

 Back pain

 You might find your back aches more at night.
 If you can, try to avoid heavy lifting, housework, and long periods of standing.
-Rest during the day with your legs up if you can.
+Take breaks during the day and rest with your legs up if you can.

 Disruptive dreams

-Some women have more dreams than they would normally.
-They may also have unusual dreams or nightmares.
+When you are pregnant, you may have more dreams than you would normally.
+They may be unusual dreams or nightmares.
 Sometimes it can be related to stress, or it could be due to inconsistent sleep.

-Try to stick to a regular schedule and maybe try different sleep positions or use a pregnancy pillow.
+Try to stick to a regular schedule, try different sleep positions or use a pregnancy pillow.
 If you are having dreams that are disturbing you, it can help to:

 • talk to your partner or a friend